Fredrik Glad Balchen: Career and education

 In 1857, the school was moved from Karl Johans gate—approximately where Grand Hotel is today—to Schafteløkken at Elisenberg, Frogner.
 The school stayed there until 1891, when it was relocated to Vibes gate at Hegdehaugen.
 Five years later, the school was nationalised.

 Later life and death

 In 1873, Balchen was rewarded the Order of St. Olav for his efforts for the deaf.
 He was also appointed member of a committee to prepare a law granting deaf, blind and those with developmental disabilities the right to compulsory education.
 One such law came into force for the deaf on 1 July 1883, for the blind in 1885 and for the mentally disabled in 1891.
-After having stepped down from his positions at the deaf school, Balchen died, at age 84.
+After having stepped down from his positions at the deaf school, Balchen died, ahead 84.

+His son Albert went on to become a politician.